 Several different approaches to solving the problem were considered.
 Brief descriptions of each of the designs are offered below.
-This section of the proposal has been updated to include section 5.1.5, the shunt active power filter.

 5.1.1 Inductive Reduction

 Research has shown that placing an inductor in series with a non-linear load can reduce THD.
 This design is also effective at reducing large surge currents which can be troublesome in off-grid residences.
 The inductive reduction design uses a minimum of components to achieve some measure of THD reduction.
 The design would be much better suited to individual appliances during testing, as the component values can be easily changed as required.
 This would allow a large number of tests to be performed to empirically determine optimum results.